-In addition to the above - high quality Early Language for all children is identified by EEF, OFSTED research and DFE The Reading Framework Teaching the Foundations Of Literacy June 2021 as a key to preventing gaps between disadvantaged children and non - disadvantaged children forming.
+High quality Early Language for all children is identified by EEF, OFSTED research and DFE The Reading Framework Teaching the Foundations Of Literacy June 2021 as a key to preventing gaps between disadvantaged children and non - disadvantaged children forming.

 'A child's core language acquisition occurs between 0-4 years old.
 Evidence suggests that success in literacy relies on the secure development of language and these skills are among the best predictors of educational success.'